Earth Day Bird Walk at Danehy Park Cambridge

 Please look for the email we send about in advance for updates.

 Winter waterfowl are arriving!
-And these four ponds, like diamonds, in the Emerald Necklace, make for a enjoyable morning of fall/early winter birding.
+And these four ponds, like diamonds, in the Emerald Necklace, make for an enjoyable morning of fall/early winter birding.

-Join us as we explore the beautiful and historic Olmstead park are that includes Jamaica Pond, Willow Pond, Ward’s Pond and Leverett Pond.
+Join us as we explore the historic Olmstead Park area that includes Jamaica Pond, Willow Pond, Ward’s Pond, and Leverett Pond.

-Ducks are on the move from the north, and frequently drop in one Boston’s ponds.
-Dabblers, divers, chasers, grebes, stiif-tails, geese, swans and more can all be found within the city limits.
-Let’s see what we can add to the Walking City Checklist!
+Ducks are on the move from the north and frequently drop in on of Boston’s ponds.
+Dabblers, divers, chasers, grebes, stiff-tails, geese, swans, and more can all be found within the city limits.
+Let’s see what we can add to the Walking City checklist!

 Waterfowl are also a great way to burnish your birding skills.
 We’ll likely see territorial displays, a variety of plumages, and lots of interesting behavior.